Ford Y-block engine: 292

 All Ford Y-Blocks were up on power for the 1957 model year.
 The 292 was available as the C-code engine option, once again with a slight difference between the manual transmission and "Fordomatic" automatic transmission.
 Compression was up to 9.1:1 in manual cars, which were rated 206 bhp at 4,500 rpm and 297 lb·ft at 2,700 rpm.
 Automatic vehicles were rated 212 bhp at 4,500 rpm, torque and compression ratio are not listed in the Ford 1957 workshop manual as being any different from the manual car, which seems unlikely given the power difference at the same engine speed.

 The 292 would be the longest-lived of the Y-Blocks, carrying on until 1962 in U.S. cars and until 1964 in U.S. trucks.
 It was also used in Argentina in the F-100 pick-up well into the 1960s, and was known as Fase I (Phase I).
 In 1971, the engine was modified to accept a new-style cylinder head with a different valve arrangement (E-I-E-I-E-I-E-I versus E-I-I-E-E-I-I-E), new intake and exhaust manifolds and was renamed Fase II (Phase II).
-In this form, the 292 Fase II continued into the 1980s in the F-100, and was also used in the Argentine Ford Fairlane (built from 1969–1982, and based heavily on the U.S. 1968 model).
+In this form, the 292 Fase II continued into the 1980s in the F-100, and was also used in the Argentine Ford Fairlane (built from 1969 to 1982, and based heavily on the U.S. 1968 model).
 All Argentine versions of this engine feature a cast crankshaft rather than the forged example that equipped US heavy-duty engines.
 The 292 version was also produced by Ford of Brazil and equipped the Brazilian LTD starting in 1969.
-Both the 272 and 292 engines were replaced on Brazilian cars by the 302 windsor family engine starting on 1976 model year.
+Both the 272 and 292 engines were replaced on Brazilian cars by the 302 Windsor family engine starting on 1976 model year.